krahets/hello-algo/docs-en/chapter_stack_and_queue/queue.md

 === "pop()"
     ![array_queue_pop](queue.assets/array_queue_pop.png)

-You might notice a problem: as enqueue and dequeue operations are continuously performed, both `front` and `rear` move to the right and **will eventually reach the end of the array and can't move further**.
-To resolve this, we can treat the array as a "circular array" where the ends are conceptually connected.
+You might notice a problem: as enqueue and dequeue operations are continuously performed, both `front` and `rear` move to the right and **will eventually reach the end of the array and can't move further**. + To resolve this, we can treat the array as a "circular array" where connecting the end of the array back to its beginning.

 In a circular array, `front` or `rear` needs to loop back to the start of the array upon reaching the end.
 This cyclical pattern can be achieved with a "modulo operation" as shown in the code below: